pansap99/COBRA/README.md

 where the ```num_points_poisson``` is the target number of sampled points and ```random_seed``` is used for randomization.

-Finally, given the desired method run:

-Now you can train COBRA by running:
+Finally, you can train COBRA by running:

 ```
 python train.py \